 A classically trained composer with an ongoing fascination for popular culture, Philip Thompson’s music explores a wide array of styles, from his baroque-metal professional wrestling opera The Final Battle for Love to the intimate and introspective Nocturnes for string trio.

-February 2014 saw the premiere of Nocturnes, a set of twelve miniatures for string trio composed as a response to Michael Morrill’s Linea Terminale paintings.
+Nocturnes, premiered in February of 2014.
+A set of twelve miniatures for string trio, Thompson composed Nocturnes as a response to Michael Morrill’s Linea Terminale paintings.
 Morrill’s paintings are inspired by Galileo’s moon drawings and Nocturnes and Linea Terminale were presented together as part of a celebration of Galileo’s 450th birthday in the Rotunda of the University of Pittsburgh’s University Art Gallery.
 Nocturnes was performed again by Gioco Project in November of 2014.

 Dust: A Lenten Journey, was commissioned by Light of Christ Church in Kenosha Wisconsin.
 A setting of eight poems by Rebecca Engstrom, Dust is scored for mezzo soprano, string quartet, and live electronics.
 Thompson led the premiere of Dust at the Kemper Center Chapel in Kenosha on March 13, 2011.